Phoenix Child Custody Lawyer

 12. CAN I RELOCATE OUT OF STATE WITH MY CHILD?

-Whether a parent can relocate with the children out of state or even to the other side of town may depend upon whether such event is covered in the Court’s order and/or what is in the best interests of the children.
+Whether a parent can relocate with the children out of state, or a substantial distance from the other parent, may depend upon whether such event is covered in the Court’s order and/or what is in the best interests of the children.
 You should always consult with a child relocation attorney in Phoenix before moving with the children.
-You should always consult with a child custody attorney if you think that the other parent is planning to move with the children and if such move may affect your rights or your parenting time.
-Click here to learn more about the laws regarding relocation of minor children outside of the state or beyond 100 miles from the other parent.
+Similarly, you should always consult with a child custody attorney if you think that the other parent is planning to move with the children and if such move may affect your rights or your parenting time.
+Schedule a consultation with one of our top attorneys to learn more about the laws regarding relocation of minor children, whether you have sufficient circumstances that may warrant your relocation, or if you want to prevent the other parent from relocating with the children.

 13. WHAT ARE THE PARENTING TIME GUIDELINES?